 I read all your travel blogs and wish I could be in Indonesia or Thailand right now.
 Living off $300-$500 a month.
 Walking everyday.
 Enjoying the sunshine.
 Exploring ancient temples.
 Diving with whale sharks.
 Instead, I’m stuck in a gloomy warehouse, typing inside an office under artificial lighting 8 hours a day, 5 days a week.

 And my job isn’t even that bad.
 Gee, I even have the best boss in the world

 I know I should count my blessings.
 Trust me, I do.
 I pray every day and thank God and the universe for everything that I have.
-A wonderful management position by 25, a college education, several degrees, friends, a loving boyfriend, wonderful family, etc. I even have multiple jobs (how many college graduates can say that nowadays?!)…
+A wonderful management position by 25, a college education, several degrees, friends, a loving boyfriend, wonderful family, etc. How many college graduates can say that nowadays?!

 I guess the root of my student loan debt depression is that I know what I want to do, but I can’t do it right now.
 I’m simply not happy in my current situation.
 I have to get rid of this stupid debt first.
 I barely enjoy life, barely live, as any disposable income that gets in my hands I put straight into my debt.
-If I didn’t do travel writing and the occasional trip on holidays, I wouldn’t even eat out every once in a while…
+If I didn’t have a travel blog and went on the occasional trip on holidays, I wouldn’t even eat out every once in a while…

 Financial anorexia.
 Yup.

 I deeply apologize for this rant/venting session.
 But… I really needed it.
 I’ve been keeping all these emotions, desperation, frustration deep inside me for so long now.
 It’s been killing me.
 I mean, have you read my posts for the last month or two?
 They sound like crap.
 I’m writing like crap.
 I barely feel inspired anymore.
 No, I’m not trying to find a scapegoat.
 I’m just saying that I can’t even enjoy blogging (or anything I do in my life for that matter) anymore because of this student loan debt depression.
 I’m coping, but some days are better than others…